QCDIS/NaaVRE-website/Readiness-level-framework.md

   - Define clear responsibilities of all notebook cells, methods and classes.

 ### Validation phase milestones
-The publication of one or two papers:
+The submission for publication of one or two papers:
 1. A paper in the ecosystem domain presenting the scenarios run in the virtual lab.
-2. A technical paper.
+2. A technical paper focusing on the infrastructure part of the virtual research environment.

-Additionally the virtual lab should be made publicly available.
+Additionally, the virtual lab should be made publicly available.

 ### Validation phase responsibilities
 The following roles should be assigned during the validation phase: